Everyone on the course staff is available for consultations to every student.

 The exams will test material similar to that assigned in weekly homeworks.
 You will take the exams by yourself.
 Collaboration is not tolerated.
 If you make sure that you can do every the homework problem on your own, the exams will be easy.
 If not, you will probably have a difficult time with the exams.

 Grades: You will get a grade for your homework and a grade for your exams.
 Both must be passing grades; otherwise you cannot pass the course.
-For the final grade, we will assign a weight of 35% to the homework grade and a weight of 60% to the two exams.
+For the final grade, we will assign a weight of 30% to the homework grade, a weight of 55% to the three exams (10%, 15%, 30%), and 10% for the portfolio review, project reviews and code walks, and class participation.
 The remaining 5% are up to the instructors' whim.